nitishhsinghhh/Tips-and-Tricks-for-Programming-using-Cpp/Interview_Question/PositiveNegativeNumber/README.md

 ```

 #### Findings from the last program

 1. The [append](https://en.cppreference.com/w/cpp/string/basic_string/append) function in C++ is a member function of the std::string class that is used to concatenate (append) a string or a part of a string to the end of another string.
 This function is commonly used to combine two strings together.
 2. The ?: operator in C++ is known as the ternary conditional operator.
 It is a shorthand way of writing an if-else statement in a single line.
 The ternary operator takes three operands: a condition, a value to be returned if the condition is true, and a value to be returned if the condition is false.

 ### To return a value using the ternary conditional operator in C++, we  can simply use the operator within the return statement.
-Here is an example demonstrating how to return a value using the ternary operator:
+Here is an example demonstrating how to return a value using the ternary operator

 ```cpp
 #include <iostream>
 #include <string>